maxmcd/nyc-buildings-api-docs/source/includes/_buildings.md

 }
 ```

 Buildings are the primary resource for the NYC Buildings Api.
 They are queried using the BIN or Building Identification Number.
-If you don't have the BIN for the building you want to query, make sure to use the [helper endpoint](#helper).
+If you don't have the BIN for the building you want to query, make sure to use the [helper endpoint](#helper)